AlinaBrode/am_lang/docs/plans.md

 * renew sitemap.xml, there shold be 16 pages
 * fix yerevan post with ev problem
 * qr code from sber
+* on programming page boar says something about programming